A psychologist who specializes in ADHD comments on leg shaking.

 It often just amounts to a nervous or comforting habit that makes time seem to pass more quickly depending on the circumstance, such as waiting for one’s dental appointment.

-It’s also important not to equate voluntary leg shaking with the involuntary quivering or trembling that may occur during exercise.
+It’s also important not to equate voluntary leg shaking with the involuntary quivering or trembling that may occur from a bout of intense exercise.

 For example, intense use of a leg press machine can result in quivering legs.